HubSpot/BidHub-iOS/README.md

 Then, `git clone` this repository.
 From the AuctionApp directory, run `pod install`, which will tell CocoaPods to grab all of the app's dependencies.
 Then, just open `AuctionApp.xcworkspace` (not `AuctionApp.xcodeproj` - this will break CocoaPods) in Xcode.

 Edit *AuctionApp/AppDelegate.swift*, replacing `<your app id>` and `<your client key>` with the application ID and client key you copied from Parse.
 Run the app and you should be all set... almost!
+Try bidding on something.
+To keep an eye on the action, check out the [Web Panel](https://github.com/HubSpot/BidHub-WebAdmin) where you can see all your items and bids.

 Push isn't going to work yet, but you should be able to see Test Object 7 and bid on it.
 If you have the Android app up and running, and already bid on the Test Object, your Android phone will receive a sassy push notification.